Bud Nygren

 Bernard Clifford "Bud" Nygren (November 14, 1918 – December 26, 1984) was an American football player and coach.
-He played college football at San Jose State and professional football for the Los Angeles Dons and Brooklyn Dodgers.
-He was the head football coach at College of the Sequoias from 1948 to 1950.
+He played college football at San Jose State Teachers College—now known as San Jose State University—and professionally for the Los Angeles Dons and Brooklyn Dodgers of the All-America Football Conference (AAFC).
+Nygren served as the head football coach at College of the Sequoias from 1948 to 1950.

 Early years

 Born in Minneapolis, Nygren attended Forest Lake Area High School, graduating in 1936, where he was a multi-sport athlete.
 He began playing college football at Gustavus Adolphus College.
 He then transferred to San Jose State where he was selected as a Little All-American in 1940 and led the All-California Coast Conference in scoring.
 In September 1940 he was named the NBC National Player of the Week.
 He also received varsity letters in basketball and track and ran the 100 in 9.9 seconds.

-He served as a pilot in the Army Air Corps during World War II.
+Nygren served as a pilot in the United States Army Air Forces during World War II.

 Professional football

-In 1946, Nygren played professional football in the All-America Football Conference as a right halfback for the Los Angeles Dons.
+In 1946, Nygren played professional football in the All-America Football Conference (AAFC) as a right halfback for the Los Angeles Dons.
 On September 13, 1946, Nygren scored the first points in Los Angeles Dons team history on a touchdown pass from quarterback Charlie O'Rourke.
-(These were also the first points ever scored by any Los Angeles professional sports franchise.)
 With the ball at the Dons' 40-yard line, Nygren caught the ball at the Brooklyn 30-yard line and ran the remaining distance to the end zone.
 Nygren was a two-way player who was known as an "exceptional defender against passes."

 In April 1947, the Dons traded Nygren to the Brooklyn Dodgers.
 He appeared in only one game for the Dodgers.